Understanding Cloud-Optimized GeoTIFF Structure

 The Technical Anatomy of a COG

 A standard GeoTIFF stores pixel data sequentially, often in strip-based layouts that force full-file downloads before any meaningful processing can occur.
-A COG reorganizes this structure around three critical optimizations, governed by the OGC GeoTIFF Standard and community-driven specifications.
+A COG reorganizes this structure around three critical optimizations, governed by the OGC GeoTIFF Standard and the COG specification, which was itself adopted as an official OGC standard in 2023.

 1. Tile-Based Internal Layout